 The previous-generation Citroën C4 Picasso offered all of the practicality and airiness that we’ve come to expect from a Citroën MPV.
-Unfortunately, it was also as devoid of driving flair as we’ve come to expect from a Citroën MPV.
+Unfortunately, it was also as devoid of driving flair that is expected of a Parisian-branded MPV.

 Don’t misunderstand us.
 We don’t go looking for sportiness or dynamism in a large family car such as this but, as Ford’s S-Max so expertly proved, it is quite possible to make a car that’s as pleasurable to drive as it is to be one of its passengers.